hbc/NGS_Data_Analysis_Course/sessionIV/lessons/06_biological_databases_Ensembl.md

 ## Learning Objectives

-* learn the pros/cons of different biological databases
-* learn how to use features of biological databases to access information and data during an NGS analysis
+* learn how to use features of the Ensembl biological database and genome browser to access information and data during an NGS analysis

 ## Intro to Ensembl/Biomart